We can assist agricultural businesses with all aspects of agricultural law, including:

 - farm business tenancies: drafting agreements between landlords and tenants, and dealing with any arising issues

 - farming partnerships and disputes: we can set up agreements for new partnerships or put existing arrangements on a more formal footing.
-Our Guide to Partnership Agreements provides more information on our services in this area

 - Agricultural Land Tribunal issues: we can assist in managing succession issues, boundary disputes and rights over the land of others for specific purposes